 ECON 354 – Issues in Urban and Regional Economics

-Factors affecting the spatial distribution of economic activity.
-Applications of economic analysis to problems of urban areas such as housing markets, zoning restrictions, and racial patterns of employment and housing.
-Prerequisites: 281, 310-1,2.
+Factors affecting the spatial distribution of economic activity within cities and between different regions of a country.
+Choice of residential and workplace location.
+Applications of economic analysis to problems of urban areas such as housing markets, zoning restrictions, and racial and social patterns of employment and housing.
+Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.

 ECON 355 – Transportation Economics and Public Policy